psntloice/psntloice/README.md

 Data Analysis: Exploratory Data Analysis, Good Statistical Foundation, Model Development & Evaluation Metrics, Quantitative Methods.

 ## What I do
-I practise and learn so much,I just find myself wanting to know more.
+I just find myself wanting to know more.
 I took an interest in software engineering and am loving it😃.
 But my career is in data science (analysis and management).

 ### I can do much with: